Home » Type » Soups + Stews » Butternut Squash + Red Lentil Soup

 Top Tips

 • Change up the herbs with spices.
-Instead of sage, try using 1 teaspoon each dried ginger, turmeric and coriander (a reader recommendation).
+Instead of sage, try using 1 teaspoon EACH of dried ginger, turmeric, and coriander (a reader recommendation).

 • Feel free to enjoy this soup without blending.
-Or use a potato masher instead of pureeing, this will add some creaminess while still leaving a little chunkiness.
+You can also use a potato masher instead of pureeing, which will add some creaminess while still leaving a little chunkiness.

 • Only use red lentils with this recipe.
 Using other lentils will turn the soup a muddy color, and other lentils take longer to cook.
 If you can’t find red lentils at your local grocery store, try ordering them online.

 • Thick or thin.
-This soup is meant to be thick but feel free to add a tad more water to thin it out if you like.
+This soup is meant to be thick, but you can add a tad more water to thin it out if you like.

 top down view of white pot with freshly made healthy butternut squash red lentil soup.